cmu-phil/tetrad-manual-rtd/docs/search-algorithms-full-list.md

-# Search Algorithms — Full Catalog
+# Search Algorithms — By Type

 This page lists all algorithms whose wrappers implement
 `edu.cmu.tetrad.algcomparison.algorithm.Algorithm` in **Tetrad 7.6.9**.